Juicedi/time-logger/readme.md

     * Task files
     * Timelogs with comments
 * Fix input issue when leaving taskloop to mainloop (first input not responsive)
+* Ensure the times are synchronized only once by saving the log id from server